What Happens To Your Body If You Start Eating Two Bananas a Day

 Bananas are capable of improving your digestion.
 This fruit is easily digested without irritating the digestive tract.

-Bananas contain resistant starch which doesn’t get digested.
+Bananas also contain resistant starch which doesn’t get digested.
 Thus, it reaches the large intestine to support the growth of healthy bacteria.

 They reduce stress levels